Detailed course offerings (Time Schedule) are available for

 Surveys the software engineering processes, tools, and techniques used in software development and quality assurance.
 Topics include life-cycle models, process modeling, requirements analysis and specification techniques, quality assurance techniques, verification and validation, testing, project planning, and management.
-Prerequisite: either CSS 263, CSS 341 or CSS 342 which may be taken concurrently; may not be repeated.
+Prerequisite: either CSS 133, CSS 143, CSE 143, CSS 162, or CSS 173.

 View course details in MyPlan: CSS 360

 Methods and tools to capture and communicate requirements, proposed solutions, and design to management, customers, and software developers.
 Data, process, and object modeling using languages such as data flow diagrams, entity/relationship diagrams, and unified modeling language use cases and class and sequence diagrams.
-Prerequisite: 2.0 in CSS 301; 2.0 in either CSS 263 or CSS 342; 2.0 in CSS 360; may not be repeated.
+Prerequisite: Prerequisite: 2.0 in CSS 301; 2.0 in CSS 342 or CSS 340; 2.0 in CSS 360; may not be repeated.

 View course details in MyPlan: CSS 370

 CSS 371 The Business of Technology (5) Berger

 Methods for aiding software development, communicating progress to customers/management, and developing marketing strategies for the product.
 Incorporates social, psychological, and ethical issues.
 May not be repeated.
 Offered: jointly with B EE 371.

 CSS 382 Introduction to Artificial Intelligence (5) QSR Yusuf Pisan

 Principal ideas and developments in artificial intelligence, such as problem solving, knowledge representation, search, reasoning under uncertainty, learning, and natural language processing.
 Prerequisite: either a minimum grade of 2.0 in CSS 340, or a minimum grade of 2.0 in CSS 342.